ShivomP/ShivomP/README.md

 As a Software Engineer, I am dedicated to crafting efficient, scalable, and user-centric solutions that align with business objectives.
 With a strong focus on problem-solving and meticulous attention to detail, my goal is to transform concepts into cutting-edge products that surpass user expectations.
 I am committed to continuous learning and keeping up with the latest technologies and frameworks.

-*   🌍  I'm based in Champaign, IL
+*   🌍  I'm based in Tucson, IL
 *   🖥️  See my portfolio at [shivompaudel.com](https://www.shivompaudel.com/)
 *   ✉️  You can contact me at [shivompaudel@icloud.com](mailto:shivompaudel@icloud.com)